JRL-CARI-CNR-UNIBS/l2p/README.md

 **llm_builder.py** contains an abstract class and method for implementing any model classes in the case of other third-party LLM uses.

 ## Planner
-For ease of use, our library contains submodule [FastDownward] (https://github.com/aibasel/downward/tree/308812cf7315fe896dbcd319493277d82aa36bd2).
+For ease of use, our library contains submodule [FastDownward](https://github.com/aibasel/downward/tree/308812cf7315fe896dbcd319493277d82aa36bd2).
 Fast Downward is a domain-independent classical planning system that users can run their PDDL domain and problem files on.
 The motivation is that the majority of papers involving PDDL-LLM usage uses this library as their planner.

 ## Current Works Reconstructed Using L2P
 The following are papers that have been reconstructed so far.
 This list will be updated in the future.